HTTP-RPC/Kilo/README.md

     </body>
     </html>

 Note the use of the variable markers for the "count", "sum", and "average" values.
-At execution time, these markers will be replaced by the corresponding variable values in the data dictionary (i.e. the map value returned by the method).
+At execution time, these markers will be replaced by the corresponding values in the data dictionary (i.e. the map value returned by the method).

 The `Template` annotation is used to associate a template document with a method.
 The annotation's value represents the name of the template document that will be applied to the results.
 For example, if the HTML template above was named _statistics.html_, the `getStatistics()` method would be annotated as follows: